 CIBC is a leading Canadian-based, global financial institution.
-CIBC serves its clients through two distinct business lines: CIBC Retail Markets and Wholesale Banking.
+CIBC serves its clients through two distinct strategic business units: CIBC Retail Markets and Wholesale Banking.

 CIBC Retail Markets comprises CIBC's personal banking, business banking and wealth management businesses.
-It provides a full range of financial products and services to personal, business and wealth management clients in Canada, as well as investment management services globally to retail and institutional clients in Hong Kong, Singapore and the Caribbean.
-In addition, Retail Markets offers a full range of financial services to clients in 17 regional markets in the Caribbean through FirstCaribbean International Bank.
+It provides a full range of financial products and services to personal, business and wealth management clients in Canada and the Caribbean, as well as investment management services to retail and institutional clients in Hong Kong, Singapore and the Caribbean.

-Wholesale Banking (previously known as CIBC World Markets) provides a wide range of credit, capital markets, investment banking, merchant banking and research products and services to government, institutional, corporate and retail clients in Canada and in key markets around the world.
-Wholesale Banking also supports day to day treasury execution activities.
+Wholesale Banking provides a wide range of credit, capital markets, investment banking, merchant banking and research products and services to government, institutional, corporate and retail clients in Canada and in key markets around the world.
+Wholesale Banking also conducts treasury execution activities.
 The mandate of Wholesale Banking is to be a premier client-focused, Canadian-based wholesale bank.

 CIBC's two major operating groups are supported by five functional groups: Technology and Operations; Corporate Development; Finance (including Treasury); Administration; and Risk Management.
-Information about CIBC's business lines and functional groups is provided in CIBC's Management Discussion and Analysis for the year ended October 31, 2009 included on pages 39 to 95 of the 2009 AAR.
+Information about CIBC's business lines and functional groups is provided in CIBC's Management Discussion and Analysis for the year ended October 31, 2010 included on pages 31-95 of the 2010 AR.

-A more complete description of services provided by CIBC Retail Markets and Wholesale Banking can be found in the 2009 AAR on pages 59 to 64.
+A more complete description of services provided by CIBC Retail Markets and Wholesale Banking can be found in the 2010 AR on pages 44-48.